-Financial assets at FVTPL are measured at fair value, with any gains or losses arising from remeasurement recognised in profit or loss.
+Financial assets at FVTPL are stated at fair value, with any gains or losses arising on remeasurement recognised in profit or loss.
 The net gain or loss recognised in profit or loss excludes any dividend or interest earned on the financial assets and is included in the "other gains and losses" line item.
+Fair value is determined in the manner described in note 40(c).